 There is a Nikon remote app for iPhone.
 It allows the iPhone to access the camera’s memory card and to view/transfer its images.
 It further allows the iPhone a live view of the current scene through the lens, and a remote shutter activation.
 Consequently, the D7200 does not provide the standard 10-pin terminal for using old style remote shutter release cables.

 The latest Nikon zooms are magical, equaling or besting my fast older manual focus Nikon prime lenses in sharpness, contrast, and freedom from optical anomaly.
 In addition to the convenience of zoom operation, they offer AF-S, VR, and much better glass and coatings.
-Their image quality and usability have largely rendered my collection of primes as relics, unless a special situation arises where a very fast lens with close focusing is needed.
+Their image quality and usability have largely rendered my collection of primes as relics, unless a special situation arises where very fast glass with close focusing is needed.

 I hold an opposing view.
 I want only lenses that provide the best theoretical performance at a cost I can justify.
 And FX lenses provide their best corner to corner performance relative to DX sensors, performance that bests any available equivalent purpose-built DX lens.
 Thus I own only FX lenses; sorry experts.
 I continue to believe that if one wants the best affordable products, one must buy the best affordable products.

 Anyone who shoots a lot of wide angle images likely uses an FX body rather than a DX body for this work.
 DX favors the long tele range.
 On my DX body, I am happy with an 83° field of view with the wide zoom, but this same lens on an FX body gives a 107° FOV.
 For my use, 83° is sufficient.